ISI-apex/casper-utils/README.md

 Step 3.
 Test the prefix
 ------------------------

+### Minimal smoke test

+The minimal test is to enter the prefix shell (more details on entering the prefix are in a dedicated section below):

+    $ cd PREFIX_PATH
+    $ ./startprefix

+A new shell should be opened, now try run a program within the prefix:

+    $  emerge --version
+    Portage 2.3.100 ...

+If this smoke test was not successful, check the logs for any errors (see previous step for log file locations).
+Errors in later stages, may be fixed by entering the prefix shell and using portage (`emerge`) to diagnose.
+Then, the top-level job may be restarted (as described in previous step), and it should resume incrementally.

+### Application test

 The `test-prefix.sh` runs a CFD benchmark in FEniCS and Firedrake with MPI and GPU.